Call Downtown Dental Excellence Today!

 Oral Sedation

-Oral sedation is the next level up from nitrous oxide, and involves the use of some sort of anxiety relieving medication.
+Oral sedation is the next level up from nitrous oxide and involves the use of some sort of anxiety-relieving medication.
 With oral sedation, a patient is put into a deep state of calm.
-Unlike nitrous oxide, though, oral sedation can last for a while—requiring the patient to need a way to get home after the procedure.
+Unlike nitrous oxide, though, oral sedation can last for a while, requiring the patient to have a way to get home after the procedure.
 Oral sedatives can last anywhere between 4-6 hours after they are taken.

 IV Sedation